 Here's the deal...you really wanna make sure that the person you choose to shoot your promos has: (1) a proven track record in commercial music photography, (2) a photographic and retouching style that's a good match for your music, and 3) a personality that you really "mesh" with.
-If you have doubts about any of these things, I highly recommend that you check out my handy step-by-step guide to choosing the right music photographer.

 2) Understand What Your Needs Are

 It's super-important to have some idea of what your needs are before the shoot, in terms of how you plan to use the resulting images.
 For example, the qualities of a great album cover are usually quite different than those of a press kit shot, which in turn can be quite different from a great website header.
 Each situation calls for photos that meet certain design conventions, size limitations, orientation (portrait vs. landscape), as well as overall mood and style.
 Again, this topic is covered in greater detail in the blog post I mentioned above.

 I meet with every single one of my clients prior to each shoot, for several reasons: